Watch Manic Street Preachers' trailer for new album 'The Ultra Vivid Lament'

 “We’ve written one really brilliant Manics song called ‘Orwellian’,” Wire told NME.
 “We’ve demoed that and it feels like a bit of a signpost to where we’re going.
 It’s got a bit of an ‘If You Tolerate This’ retro-futurism about it.
 It’s our shining light at the moment.”

-Bright, flashing neon diamond-lights feature throughout in clip which are placed in a variety of settings including beaches, forests and more urban environments in the video.
+Bright, flashing neon diamond-lights feature throughout in clip.
+They’re placed in a variety of settings including beaches, forests and more urban environments in the video.
 All group members can be seen walking through a field at one point, while another shot shows Wire alone on a beach.

 Mid-clip, a lengthier excerpt from a song can be heard which is ‘Futurology‘-like in sound.
 “Everywhere you look, everywhere you turn, the future fights the past, the fox begins to burn.
 I’ll walk you through the apocalypse where me and you could co-exist,” Bradfield sings.

-There’s also a hint of a new collaboration as Bradfield is heard singing alongside an as yet unnamed female singer.
+There’s also a hint of a new collaboration as Bradfield is heard singing alongside an as yet unnamed female singer mid-clip.

+Towards the end of the trailer, a more up-beat sound can be heard which has hints of ABBA.
+Previously, Wire had described their new album as being like “The Clash playing Abba.”
+The song also featured some political lyrics: “Don’t let those boys from Eaton suggest that we are beaten, no, no, no…can be free and equal.”

 He added: “Lyrically, I’m just working things out.
 Since losing both my parents, I’ve been kind of overwhelmed at that situation.
 There’s a deep-rooted sadness and melancholia that overhangs everything.”